 Whether you choose to add the watermelon to the vodka or the vodka to the watermelon, this is a fun DIY project.
-All you need is a good vodka and fresh watermelon.
+All you need is your favorite vodka and a fresh watermelon.

 The vodka doesn't have to be the best or the most expensive in your liquor cabinet.
 Instead, I would choose one of the budget-friendly vodkas that have a smooth, clean taste.
-The fruit infusion will cover what few impurities are left in the vodka and you won't notice the difference or break the bank while experimenting.
+With the addition of the watermelon, you won't notice the difference or break the bank while experimenting.

 How to Make Watermelon-Infused Vodka

-First up, we'll take a look at watermelon-infused vodka.
-It's as easy as any other infusion and should be ready in about a week.
+Watermelon-infused vodka is as easy as any other infusion and is ready in about a week.
 This is a great way to use up leftover watermelon after a summer picnic.